Two for the Road (film): Writing and casting

 Raphael conceived the idea for Two for the Road in 1963 while driving with his wife from London to Rome.
 This was a trip the couple had taken many times through their relationship, having first done it hitchhiking and now driving in an expensive car.
 He described himself thinking during the drive, "imagine if we overtook ourselves on the road ten years ago.
 Ten years seemed a long time in those days.
 Then I said, 'wait a minute.
 That's a movie.' " Raphael floated the idea to producer Joseph Janni, with whom he was working at the time on the picture Darling, directed by John Schlesinger.
 Janni thought it was a good idea, but did not pursue it.

 After Darling, Raphael was asked by Norman Panama to write the script for Not with My Wife, You Don't!
 Raphael told his agent it was a "vulgar, banal story" and that he could not do it, but his agent persuaded him to take the project, which would pay £9,000.
 Not long after he began writing, Raphael decided he had to quit the film, even though reneging on the contract might cost him his reputation in the film industry.
 Raphael met in London with Panama, who agreed to let him go.
 During the meeting, Panama mentioned that at a recent dinner party Stanley Donen had expressed his praise for the writing in Nothing but the Best.
 At the party, Donen had said to Panama about Raphael, "you lucky SOB.
 Why haven't I got him?"
 Panama offered to ask Donen to phone Raphael.

-Stanley Donen and Frederic Raphael met in London in 1964.
+After talking on the telephone, Donen and Raphael met in London in 1964.
 Raphael has given differing accounts of when he suggested the Two for the Road idea to Donen.
 In one instance he claimed to have mentioned it at their first meeting, and in another he said that he and Donen went back and forth for a time before he brought it up.
 In either case, Donen was intrigued by the concept and gave Raphael $40,000 to write the script.
 After the project was underway, Donen telephoned Audrey Hepburn to see if she was interested in it.
 Having just finished the unsuccessful Paris When It Sizzles, which used some of the same non-linear storytelling Raphael intended for Two for the Road, she did not want to participate.
 Nonetheless, Raphael and Donen decided to proceed with the script.